wenbinyugroup/prevabs/doc/user/source/contents/tutorial.rst

     </segment>
   </component>

-The fill-type component is defined by a point and a material.
-Here, the point p0 is used to indicate that the material should be filled in the space in the middle enclosed by the walls and both webs.
-At the same time, the dependent components are also decided, as shown in :numref:`Listing %s <code_tutorial_box_fill>`.
+The fill component is defined by a point and a material.
+Point p0 identifies the enclosed central region, and material m0 fills that region.
+Because the walls and both webs bound the region, the fill depends on all three laminate components, as shown in
+:numref:`Listing %s <code_tutorial_box_fill>`.

 .. figure:: /figures/tutorial_box_fill.png